 Putnam Valley is a somewhat small town located in the state of New York.
 With a population of 11,628 people and two constituent neighborhoods, Putnam Valley is the 161st largest community in New York.

-Putnam Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Putnam Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Putnam Valley is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Putnam Valley who work in management occupations (12.50%), office and administrative support (12.16%), and teaching (10.42%).
+There are especially a lot of people living in Putnam Valley who work in office and administrative support (12.38%), management occupations (11.93%), and teaching (10.61%).

 Also of interest is that Putnam Valley has more people living here who work in computers and math than 95% of the places in the US.